 Sobek in Egyptian Mythology

 Sobek was an ancient Egyptian God of the Nile, fertility and crocodiles.
-Across the land of ancient Egypt, he was a deity both feared and venerated, making him a very unpredictable god.
+Across the land of ancient Egypt, he was one of the most feared and venerated deities, making him a very unpredictable god.

 He was often associated with fellow Egyptian gods such as Re (or Ra), Horus and Seth.
 Typically depicted with the head of a crocodile, Sobek was a very powerful god believed to grant his followers protection against evil spirits.
 The armies of the Egyptian pharaohs would pray to him to bestow upon them strength and courage during battles.
 Undoubtedly, Sobek’s most famous cult center has got to be Crocodopolis (also known as the “City of Crocodiles”).